bow-simulation/virtualbow/docs/user-manual/source/model-editor-profile.md

 ## Spline Segments

-The spline segment interpolates a table of `(x, y)` values with a cubic spline.
+A spline segment interpolates a series of `(x, y)` points using a cubic spline curve.
-The values are measured relative to the starting point of the segment/the end point of the previous segment.
+The coordinates are specified relative to the segment's starting point (i.e. the end point of the previous segment, if present).

 <figure>
   <img src="images/segment-spline.svg" style="width:400px">